 - Add the avocado, lemon juice and 2 tbsp chopped parsley into the food processor and pulse to obtain a creamy mixture.

-- Transfer the broccoli into a large bowl, together with the parsley and scallions, and mix to combine.
+- Transfer the broccoli into a large bowl, together with the remaining parsley, cucumber, hemp hearts and scallions, and mix to combine.

 - Add the avocado cream and mix again.